hat-open/hat-monitor/docs/monitor.rst

 Vertical communication between client and server enables bidirectional asynchronous exchange of component information data.
-Client is responsible for providing `name`, `group`, `address` and `ready` properties initially and on every change.
+Client is responsible for providing `name`, `group`, `data` and `blessing_res` properties initially and on every change.
 Server provides global state to each connected client and each client's component id (`cid`) and monitor id (`mid`).
 If any part of state available to server changes (including token changes), server sends updated state to all clients.
 Client can also request change for information